Jihan97ux/MyStyleMatch/README.md

 > *"I want to attend my friend's wedding, I don't know what to wear, recommend me an elegant yet simple outfit."*

 > **Result:**
-> The system retrieves the outfit that best matches the semantic meaning of the prompt.
+> The system retrieves the outfit that best matches the semantic meaning of the prompt with best compatibility between selected outfit categories.

 ---